CoinFabrik/alexlab-doc/product-features/liquidity-pool/self-service-listing.md

 ### What is self-service listing?

 Self-service listing allows you to list your own token on ALEX's decentralized exchange, enabling the permissionless trade of your token against a so-called anchor token within the exchange.
+The anchor token is typically one with a stable value, providing a reliable reference point for defining the price of the newly listed token.

 ALEX decentralized exchange (DEX) is an Automated Market Maker (AMM) type of exchange.
 This means it operates with trading pools.
 These pools consist of a pair of tokens with sufficient funds (liquidity) of each to ensure a fair trade between the tokens that make up the pool.